-Last Updated: March 16, 2021
+Last Updated: March 11, 2022

-1.6.
-“Expense Services” includes, at a minimum, the functionality for Licensed Users to use physical commercial payment cards and the ability to submit expenses for reimbursement; as well as administrative functionality including real-time reporting and (if applicable) corporate customer support.
+1.7.
+“Expense Services” means the online and hosted services provided by TripActions through the App or Site that include, at a minimum, the functionality for Users to use commercial payment cards and the ability to submit expenses for reimbursement, as well as administrative functionality including real-time reporting and (if applicable) corporate customer support.

 1.11.
-“Payment Services” includes, at a minimum, the functionality for Licensed Users to use virtual commercial payment cards for business expenses and access to 24/7/365 support; as well as administrative functionality including real-time reporting and (if applicable) corporate customer support.
+“Payment Services” means the online and hosted services provided by TripActions through the App or Site that include, at a minimum, the functionality for Users to use virtual commercial payment cards for business expenses, as well as administrative functionality including real-time reporting and (if applicable) corporate customer support.

 2. ACCOUNT; IMPLEMENTATION

 2.1.
 Employer Account.
 To access the features of the Services, Customer must register for an account (the “Employer Account”) on the TripActions Site or App.
-Customer is responsible for maintaining the confidentiality of its account access credentials, the credentials of Licensed Users, and the security of Customer’s systems and networks that it uses to access the Services.
+Customer is responsible for maintaining the confidentiality of its account access credentials, the credentials of Users, and the security of Customer’s systems and networks that it uses to access the Services.
 If Customer has reason to believe that its Employer Account is no longer secure, then it shall notify TripActions as soon as possible.

 3. CUSTOMER OBLIGATIONS

 3.1.
 Cooperation and Assistance.
-Customer shall at all times: (a) provide TripActions with good faith cooperation and access to such information and personnel assistance as may be reasonably required by TripActions in order to provide the Services from time to time; and (b) carry out in a timely manner all other Customer responsibilities set forth in this Agreement.
+Customer shall at all times: (a) provide TripActions with good faith cooperation and access to such information and personnel assistance as may be reasonably required by TripActions in order to provide the Services from time to time; and (b) carry out in a timely manner all other Customer responsibilities set forth in the Agreement.

 3.2.
 Marketing Support.
-Customer grants to TripActions a non-exclusive, non-transferable (except as permitted under Section 15.8), revocable, limited right to use the Customer name, trademarks, and logos (collectively, the “Customer Marks”) in accordance with any Customer trademark and logo use guidelines that Customer provides to TripActions.
+Customer grants to TripActions a non-exclusive, non-transferable (except as permitted under Section 15.7), revocable, limited right to use the Customer name, trademarks, and logos (collectively, the “Customer Marks”) in accordance with any Customer trademark and logo use guidelines that Customer provides to TripActions.
 Any public use by TripActions of the Customer Marks shall be subject to Customer’s prior consent, except that TripActions may use the Customer Marks to identify Customer as a customer of TripActions, including on the TripActions corporate website.
 All goodwill developed from such use shall be solely for the benefit of Customer.

 3.5.
 License to Customer Data.
-Customer Data includes data derived from Customer Data but does not include non-identifiable data or metadata associated solely with the behaviors or actions of Licensed Users with the Services.
+Customer Data includes data derived from Customer Data but does not include non-identifiable data or metadata associated solely with the behaviors or actions of Users with the Services.
 Customer shall retain all right, title, and interest in and to Customer’s Intellectual Property Rights in Customer Data.
-By importing or processing Customer Data, Customer grants to TripActions the right and license to reproduce, distribute, modify, and adapt Customer’s Data solely for the purpose of providing the Services to Customer, including the right to disclose Customer Data to TripActions’ subcontractors as necessary to provide the Services to Customer as well as to Travel Providers when necessary to facilitate the purchase or provision of Travel Services by a Licensed User.
+By importing or processing Customer Data, Customer grants to TripActions the right and license to reproduce, distribute, modify, and adapt Customer’s Data solely for the purpose of providing the Services to Customer, including the right to disclose Customer Data to TripActions’ subprocessors as necessary to provide the Services to Customer as well as to Travel Providers when necessary to facilitate the purchase or provision of Travel Services by a User.
 TripActions may use, display, store, disclose or transfer Customer Data as may be required by law or legal process and TripActions shall provide reasonable notice to Customer of any such disclosure.
-TripActions shall be liable for the acts and omissions of its subcontractors to the same extent TripActions would be liable if performing the services of each subcontractor.
+TripActions shall be liable for the acts and omissions of its subprocessors to the same extent TripActions would be liable if performing the services of each subprocessors.

 4. TRIPACTIONS SERVICES

-5. BOOKING SERVICES
+5. BOOKING SERVICES.

 5.1.
 Algorithm.
-The Booking Services make use of certain proprietary algorithms (collectively, the “Algorithm”) that take into account factors such as Customer policy, Licensed User profiles and behavior, current market conditions, and other relevant factors to determine dynamic travel policy limits, market price, Price to Beat, Rewards availability and amounts, sorting of Travel Services results, availability of special products and discounts, or other features.
+The Booking Services make use of certain proprietary algorithms (collectively, the “Algorithm”) that take into account factors such as Customer policy, User profiles and behavior, current market conditions, and other relevant factors to determine dynamic travel policy limits, market price, Price to Beat, Rewards availability and amounts, sorting of Travel Services results, availability of special products and discounts, or other features.
 The Algorithm does not determine or affect the price of any Travel Services.
-Customer acknowledges that the Algorithm is a dynamic feature of the Booking Services and may display different results in connection with different Licensed Users, locations, travel dates, and other search and profile elements.
+Customer acknowledges that the Algorithm is a dynamic feature of the Booking Services and may display different results in connection with different Users, locations, travel dates, and other search and profile elements.

 5.2.
 Travel Services.
-Through the Booking Services, Customer and its Licensed Users may receive services (“Travel Services”) from third-party providers of travel and related services, such as airlines, hotel operators, rail companies, travel inventory aggregators, travel networks and agencies, and car rental agencies (“Travel Provider(s)”).
-In order to facilitate the purchase of Travel Services by a Licensed User, Customer and the Licensed User authorize TripActions to submit certain information, including the name and other personal information of the Licensed User and the applicable payment information (collectively, the “Shared Information”), to the Travel Provider to the extent required by the Travel Provider.
-As an example and by way of illustration only: to facilitate a Licensed User’s purchase of an airline ticket, TripActions may provide the Licensed User’s name, other identifying information, and payment information to the Travel Provider (the airline).
+Through the Booking Services, Customer and its Users may receive services (“Travel Services”) from third-party providers of travel and related services, such as airlines, hotel operators, rail companies, travel inventory aggregators, travel networks and agencies, and car rental agencies (“Travel Provider(s)”).
+In order to facilitate the purchase of Travel Services by a User, Customer and the User authorize TripActions to submit certain information, including the name and other personal information of the User and the applicable payment information (collectively, the “Shared Information”), to the Travel Provider to the extent required by the Travel Provider.
+As an example and by way of illustration only: to facilitate a User’s purchase of an airline ticket, TripActions may provide the User’s name, other identifying information, and payment information to the Travel Provider (the airline).

 5.2.1.
-TripActions is not responsible for the provision of Travel Services and does not guarantee the correctness of any material, information or results made available to Customer by or from Travel Providers, and the presentation of travel inventory through the Booking Services does not constitute a binding contract offer by TripActions or the respective Travel Provider.
-Customer acknowledges and agrees that (i) the purchase of Travel Services may be subject to the terms and conditions, agreements (such as contract of carriage), and privacy and security policies of the specific Travel Provider selected by the Licensed User, and (ii) the use of Travel Services will be subject to Customer’s and Licensed Users’ compliance with applicable law.
-Customer and its Licensed Users shall be solely responsible for, and assume all risk arising from, the selection, use and receipt of any Travel Service.
-Customer shall be responsible for the accuracy of all Shared Information it provides to TripActions, provided that TripActions takes reasonable measures to ensure the accuracy of information and data it transmits between the Licensed User and the Travel Provider in a booking transaction.
+TripActions is not responsible for the provision of Travel Services and does not guarantee the correctness of any material, information, or results made available to Customer by or from Travel Providers, and the presentation of travel inventory through the Booking Services does not constitute a binding contract offer by TripActions or the respective Travel Provider.
+Customer acknowledges and agrees that (i) the purchase of Travel Services may be subject to the terms and conditions, agreements (such as contract of carriage), and privacy and security policies of the specific Travel Provider selected by the User, and (ii) the use of Travel Services will be subject to Customer’s and Users’ compliance with applicable law.
+Customer and its Users shall be solely responsible for, and assume all risk arising from, the selection, use, and receipt of any Travel Service.
+Customer shall be responsible for the accuracy of all Shared Information it provides to TripActions, provided that TripActions takes reasonable measures to ensure the accuracy of information and data it transmits between the User and the Travel Provider in a booking transaction.

 5.2.2.
 TripActions takes commercially reasonable measures to check the accuracy of the information and description of the Travel Services displayed on the Booking Services (including, without limitation, the pricing, photographs, list of hotel amenities, general product descriptions, etc.); however, TripActions does not guarantee the accuracy or completeness of such information, as provided by Travel Providers.
 TripActions disclaims any and all liability for any errors or other inaccuracies relating to the Travel Services except to the extent such errors are caused by or introduced by an act or omission of TripActions.
 TripActions expressly reserves the right to correct any pricing errors on the Booking Services and/or pending reservations made under an incorrect price.

 5.2.3.
-TripActions shall not be liable for the performance of any Travel Service, any loss or injury to any Licensed User resulting from a Travel Service, or any unauthorized use, disclosure, or misuse of any Shared Information by a Travel Provider.
+TripActions shall not be liable for the performance of any Travel Service, any loss or injury to any User resulting from a Travel Service, or any unauthorized use, disclosure, or misuse of any Shared Information by a Travel Provider.

 5.4.1.
-Definitions. (i) “Price to Beat” means the target cost of a particular travel option, as determined by the Algorithm, as displayed in the Booking Services. (ii) “Reward-Eligible Booking” means a travel option (e.g., flight, hotel, car rental) that is purchased and actually used by a Licensed User via the TripActions Site or App for business travel (excluding any travel services for personal or non-business travel, and travel services for which payment is made using Reward Points (as defined below)). (iii) “Eligible Savings” means the difference between the Price to Beat and the total actual purchase price of the Reward-Eligible Booking, where the purchase price is less than the Price to Beat. (iv) “Reward Points” means a percentage of the Eligible Savings (which percentage is determined by the Algorithm), which is allocated to, and may be redeemed by, the Licensed User as a personal reward via the TripActions Reward Program.
-Reward Points accrue to the Licensed User upon the Licensed User’s completion of travel for the Reward-Eligible Booking. (v) “Reward Program Funds” means the aggregate accrued Reward Points for all Licensed Users.
+Definitions.
+“Price to Beat” means the target cost of a particular travel option, as determined by the Algorithm, as displayed in the Booking Services.
+“Reward-Eligible Booking” means a travel option (e.g., flight, hotel, car rental) that is purchased and actually used by a User via the TripActions Site or App for business travel (excluding any travel services for personal or non-business travel, and travel services for which payment is made using Reward Points (as defined below)).
+“Eligible Savings” means the difference between the Price to Beat and the total actual purchase price of the Reward-Eligible Booking, where the purchase price is less than the Price to Beat.
+“Reward Points” means a percentage of the Eligible Savings (which percentage is determined by the Algorithm), which is allocated to, and may be redeemed by, the User as a personal reward via the TripActions Rewards Program.
+Reward Points accrue to the User upon the User’s completion of travel for the Reward-Eligible Booking.
+“Reward Program Funds” means the aggregate accrued Reward Points for all Users.
+“Rewards” means eligible goods or similar items that TripActions will determine in its discretion and display via the Site or App, such as gift cards or travel packages, which can be redeemed by Users in exchange for Reward Points..

-5.4.5.
+5.4.4.
 Rewards.
 TripActions is not responsible for and makes no warranty with respect to the quality of any Rewards, or their suitability to a specific use.
 Rewards are supported by the warranties of their individual providers, if any.
-As used herein, “Rewards” means eligible goods or similar items that TripActions will determine in its discretion and display via the Site or App, such as gift cards or travel packages, which can be redeemed by Licensed Users in exchange for Reward Points.

 6. PAYMENT AND EXPENSE SERVICES